NoahDettki/ImageCrypt/README.md

 You can then download the new image and share it with someone else.
 Uploading the new image in the "Decrypt"-expander will reveal the secret message.

-Be aware though that image compression of any kind will make it impossible to decrypt the secret message.
+Be aware though that lossy image compression will make it impossible to decrypt the secret message.